 A grand prize of $10,000 will be given to the winner along with flight and hotel covered to attend the festival.
 Also, an audience winner will also be announced with a $500 prize.

-Rules of the competition include: The film must be less than 2 minutes and the winner
+Rules of the competition include: The film must be less than 20 minutes and the winner will be required to add In Association with Artist Vodka to opening credits.

 Entry deadline for the Artist Vodka Competition is December 1.